Product Design Developers Creating Eco-Friendly Products

 The DfE approach

-The Design for the Environment approach (DfE) is an approach that product design developers are starting to put into practice to reduce the negative environmental impacts of design.
-This approach is based off four concepts that cover the lifecycle of the product design.
+The Design for the Environment approach (DfE) is an approach that product design developers are starting to implement to reduce the negative environmental impacts of design.
+This approach is based on four concepts that cover the lifecycle of the product design.

 1) Design for environmental processing and manufacturing